bramaudi/gridy/README.md

 # gridy

-A simple online tool to add grid lines to any image, come with the following features:
+A simple online tool to add grid line overlay to image.

+## Features

 - Happens on the client-side (Image not uploaded)
 - Rename before download